iiTONELOC/iitoneloc/README.md

 ## I&apos;m Cybersecurity Engineer & Fullstack Web Developer

-I am a Cybersecurity Engineering senior at the University of Arizona and hold a Full Stack Web Development certificate from the University of Central Florida.
-I enjoy creating secure, performant, and user-friendly web applications and strengthening my cyber skills.
-I have experience with various technologies, including networking, cloud computing, virtualization, software development, and low-level programming.
-I am proficient in Python, JavaScript, TypeScript, and C. I am finishing my bachelor&apos;s degree in Cyber Operations, and preparing to begin an M.S. in Computer Science with a Cyber Operations concentration at Dakota State University.
-I am currently seeking internships and/or entry-level positions in cybersecurity or software development.
+Cybersecurity and systems engineer with experience in Linux, networking, virtualization, and automation, along with additional full-stack development work (React/Next.js, Node.js, SQL) and low-level programming in C; currently completing a B.A.S. in Cyber Operations and beginning an M.S. in Computer Science at Dakota State University

 ## View Portfolio